-- Clip the curves, being careful to cut through the seam.
-If using a woven fabric, press the seam open.
+- Clip the curves, being careful not to cut through the Seam.
+If using a woven fabric, Press the Seam open.

 - Using a small funnel, add about a 3-4 tablespoons of catnip.
 A chopstick will help push the catnip through the funnel.

 - Finish stuffing the snowman with additional polyester fiberfill until it is pleasingly plump.

 - Slip stitch the opening closed.
 Use tiny stitches so the fiberfill doesn’t poke out.

 - If giving as a gift, tie a bow around the snowman’s neck.
 This ribbon is best removed prior to letting the kitty play with the toy unless you are supervising the play.

 Project Design and Sample Creation: Alicia Thommas